Medical Officers of the Malta Garrison Bleckley Thomas Macdougall

-Staff Surgeon Thomas Macdougall Bleckley was the son of the Reverend John Bleckley MA.
+Staff Surgeon Thomas Macdougall Bleckley was the only surviving son of the Reverend John Bleckley MA, minister of the First Presbyterian Church at Monaghan.
 He was educated at Trinity College, Dublin, where he graduated MB in 1852, and in the following year became a licentiate of the Royal College of Surgeons of Ireland.
 He entered the Army Medical Department in 1854.

 Staff Surgeon Thomas Macdougall Bleckley served with the 14th Regiment in the Crimea from 19 January 1855.
 He was in the siege and fall of Sebastopol, where he did duty in the trenches.
 He received the Crimean medal with clasp and the Turkish medal.

 He was promoted to the rank of surgeon in 1863, and, resuming his studies at Dublin, took the degree of MD in 1865, and graduated as MA and LLB in 1872, receiving also the honorary fellowship of the King and Queen's College of Physicians in Dublin.

 In 1873 – 74, Staff Surgeon T. Macdougall Bleckley served in the Ashanti Campaign in medical charge of the Hospital Ship Victor Emanuel at Cape Coast Castle.
 He was mentioned in despatches and made a CB.